coverclock/com-diag-codex/README.md

 >N.B.
 If you got here via "prairiethorn.org", that
 >is a test domain I use for this project and others.
 It is sometimes
 >dynamically forwarded to the GitHub page for this repository.

+IMPORTANT SAFETY TIP: I'm currently rototilling this project to eliminate many platform version dependencies and to improve its testability.
+Currently the only API change is the elimination of the `` handshake renegotiation function call (which was a really bad idea anyway, and only briefly available in OpenSSL).
+But Codex is definitely in a transitional phase.
+If you want the prior version before I started committing violence to it, check out tag 10.1.1.

 # Disclaimer